toddaustin07/edgebridge/README.md

 - Create the following file contents
   - Choose the "ExecStart=" line option that loads the edgebridge file you are using (executable or Python script)
-  - Substitute \<*mydir*> what whatever subdirectory you have edgebridge4pi and its configuration file in
+  - Substitute \<*mydir*> with whatever subdirectory you have edgebridge4pi and its configuration file in

   ```
   [Unit]